 Dr. Kasravi wanted to understand all the ways the healthcare system can affect individuals.
 A health policy elective, along with numerous volunteer opportunities, gave him the perspective he craved.
 "What I love about UCLA is that you get assigned to different hospitals: tertiary centers, a VA hospital, clinics, county hospitals; every few weeks it was different," he says.

 After medical school, he did a residency at the UCLA Kaiser Permanente Center for Health Equity, which solidified his interest in population health.
 "I liked seeing patients, but what really interested me was how to develop programs, how to address the big picture of 100 people with diabetes or 1,000 people," he explains.
 "How to work with the hospital, clinic, insurance companies — I felt I could make more of an impact."

 Pursuing a policy track

-After his Family Medicine residency, Dr. Kasravi pursued a fellowship for physician leaders with a focus on health policy, and earned a Master's in Public Health from Harvard University.
-During this time he was exposed to many different options for physicians, from working at the Centers for Disease Control and Prevention (CDC) to the National Institutes of Health (NIH) to working on Capitol Hill.
+After his Family Medicine residency, Dr. Kasravi pursued a fellowship for physician-leaders with a focus on health policy, and he earned a Master's in Public Health from Harvard University.
+He learned that physicians could pursue policy-focused paths through work at the Centers for Disease Control and Prevention (CDC) and National Institutes of Health (NIH).

 Finding the right path

-"Expose yourself to different circles," he says.
-"Join summer research programs, volunteering, working in an administrative office.
+"Expose yourself to different circles," Dr. Kasravi advises students.
+"Join summer research programs, volunteer, work in an administrative office.
 Understand what you like, and why you like or dislike other subjects."